GPU Infrastructure Troubleshooting

 |---|---|---|

-| 0 or 15E-255 | Clean | No action |
+| 0 or 15E-255 | Clean | None |

 | 1E-17 to 1E-15 | Normal | Low-level noise, monitor |

-| 1E-15 to 1E-13 | Elevated | Monitor, check if actively increasing |
+| 1E-15 to 1E-13 | Elevated | Monitor, check if increasing |

-| 1E-13 to 1E-10 | Bad | Verify if stale or active; schedule cable check |
+| 1E-13 to 1E-10 | Bad | Verify stale vs active; schedule cable check |

-| >= 1E-10 | Critical | Likely active; verify and escalate for cable replacement |
+| >= 1E-10 | Critical | Likely active; escalate for cable replacement |

-To verify if errors are active vs stale:
+Verify active vs stale:

-mlxlink -d <bus_id> --pc
+mlxlink -d <bus_id> --pc # clear counters

-mlxlink troubleshooting flags
+mlxlink flags

 | Flag | Purpose |